-- 1. Under Policy Source, select which Web solution configuration is used on this security blade: Full policy source (default; see What is a policy source on the X10G security blade, page 26), User directory and filtering, or Filtering only (see What if a security blade is not the policy source?, page 27). - 2.
-If you selected a configuration other than full policy source, provide the Policy source IP address.
-This may be the IP address of another security blade, or the IP address of the server where Websense Policy Broker is installed. - 3.
-Click Save to save and apply your changes. - 4.
-If this Web Security Gateway blade is running as a Full policy source, under TRITON Web Security, specify that TRITON -Web Security manager is installed off-blade. - 5.
-Click Save to save and apply your changes.
+- 1. Under Policy Source, select which Web solution configuration is used on this security blade: Full policy source (default; see What is a policy source on the X10G security blade, page 30), User directory and filtering, or Filtering only (see What if a security blade is not the policy source?, page 31).
+If this is a Full policy source appliance, it acts as both the Policy Broker and a Policy Server.
+There can be only 1 Full policy source appliance in your network. - 2.
+If this is a User directory and filtering appliance, it also acts as a Policy Server.
+Enter the IP address of the Policy Broker appliance or server. - 3.
+If this is a Filtering only appliance, enter the IP address of a Policy Server.
+It does not have to be the IP address of the Policy Broker machine. - 4.
+Click OK to save and apply your changes.